-Other key areas of emphasis Cash and investments Revenues and receivables General disbursements Payroll Pension and OPEB liabilities/assets Long-term debt Capital assets including infrastructure Net position calculations Financial reporting and required disclosures
+Other areas of emphasis Cash and investments Revenues and receivables General disbursements Payroll Pension asset and OPEB and Pension liabilities Long-term debt Capital assets Net position calculations Financial reporting and required disclosures

 Internal control matters

 We considered the District's internal control over financial reporting as a basis for designing our audit procedures for the purpose of expressing an opinion on the financial statements.
 We are not expressing an opinion on the effectiveness of the District's internal control.